bratpeki/modern-milkytracker-guide/docs/xm.md

-# MilkyTracker basics

-This doc is reserved for explaining the basics of using MT.
-It should quickly get you up and running to start making your own music.

-Just in case, however, there will be another doc reserved for making a basic MT track, where everything that's covered here will be used in practice.

-## The XM file format
+# The XM file format

-This section is reserved for explaining what the XM file format is and what you should know about it.
+This doc is reserved for explaining what the XM file format is and what you should know about it.